mustafakaplan20/mustafakaplan20/README.md

 </div>

-### <div align="center">Hello I'm Mustafa, a passionate backend developer</div>
+### <div align="center">Hello I'm Mustafa, a passionate IT technical analyst </div>

-- 🔭 I'm a technical analyst with a developer background
+- 🔭 I'm a IT technical analyst with a developer background

 - 🌱 I’m life-time learner